KuranovaPolina/Sber_School_21_Pool/P01D06-0-develop/README.md

 ***When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends.==***

 ## Bonus Part:
-***== Quest received.
+Quest received.
 You need to implement interactive version of the PONG (real-time game mode).
-Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics..==***
+Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics..

 ## Important notes:

 * The game must be written in C, have a structured style, and run from the terminal;

-* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.

-* Instructions on how to run these tests on your computer are in the `materials` folder.

-* We also recommend taking a look at the `code-samples` folder.

 * It is forbidden to use dynamic memory